readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 - The footer shows links to the project's dashboard (build, downloads, home) to only admin users.
 - Only versions with ``hidden = False`` are listed on the footer and appear on search results.
 - If a project has a `404.html` file on the default version, it's served if the user has permission over that version.
-- If a project has a ``robots.txt`` file on the default version, it's served if the user has permission over that version.
+- If a project has a ``robots.txt`` file on the default version, and it's public, it's served.
-- A ``sitemap.xml`` file is served if the user has permissions over the default version.
+- A ``sitemap.xml`` file is served if the user has at least on public version.
+  And it will only list public versions.

 Migration
 ---------